pawn002/blog/content/blog/building-whisper-transcription-app.md

 tags: Portfolio, Ethical-AI, Inclusive-Design, Systems-Integration, Responsible-AI, WCAG-Compliance, Product-Architecture, Policy-Analysis, Accountability, Principal-Level
 ---

+## Executive Summary

+I built the Whisper Transcription App—a free, open-source offline transcription tool—using responsible AI practices and accessibility-first product architecture to address privacy concerns in AI-powered transcription.
+By leveraging domain expertise in inclusive design, WCAG compliance, and product strategy, I collaborated with Claude Code to deliver a cross-platform solution that bridges the technical divide between powerful CLI tools and everyday users.
+This project demonstrates how trustworthy AI architecture and systems integration can democratize software development while preserving user privacy and ethical defaults.

 ## The Privacy Paradox

 I've been navigating an uncomfortable tension lately: wanting the convenience of AI-powered transcription while being deeply uncomfortable shipping sensitive conversations to cloud servers I don't control.
 Privacy is a big deal, especially with privacy concerns pertaining to the cloud and data being uploaded to it.